GALVINLAI/galvinlai.github.io/_pages/teaching.md

 ---
 permalink: /teaching/
-title: "Teaching and Services"
+title: " "
 author_profile: true
 redirect_from:
   - /md/
   - /markdown.html
 ---

-## Teaching
+# Teaching

 I will be a teaching assistant for: